Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 User Flow

-Mapping out the steps dog owners would take to discover and engage with services, ensuring the process was simple, intuitive, and seamless.
+I mapped out the steps dog owners would take to discover and engage with services - making sure the process was simple, intuitive, and seamless from the first visit to a confirmed booking.

 Low-Fidelity Wireframes

-I created initial wireframes focusing on layout and functionality for key screens — homepage, service pages, and the booking flow — to validate the information architecture before moving to visuals.
+I created initial wireframes focusing on layout and functionality for the key screens - homepage, service pages, and the booking flow - to validate the information architecture before moving on to visual design.

 Why the Website Needed a Redesign